 Once changes are tested and committed, they need to be synchronized up to Github.
 This is done with the git push command, which typically takes no options (assuming you have set up your fork, etc., as described so far):

 The output of this command on the console should be an informative, if slightly cryptic, statement of how many changes were pushed and, at the bottom, the name of your remote fork and the local/remote branches (which should be the same).
 For example:

 Counting objects: 5, done.
 Delta compression using up to 8 threads.
 Compressing objects: 100% (5/5), done.
 Writing objects: 100% (5/5), 528 bytes | 528.00 KiB/s, done.
 Total 5 (delta 4), reused 0 (delta 0) remote: Resolving deltas: 100% (4/4), completed with 4 local objects.
 To github.com:dangunter/idaes-dev.git d535552..fe61fcc devdocs-issue65 -> devdocs-issue65

 The collaboration phase of our journey, shown in Figure 7, is mostly about communicating what you did to the other developers.
 Through the Github “review” mechanism, people will be able to suggest changes and improvements.
 You can make changes to the code (other people can also make changes, see Shared forks), and then push those changes up into the same Pull Request.
-When you get enough approving reviews, the code is merged into the master repository.
+When you get enough approving reviews, the code is merged into the main repository.
 At this point, you can delete the “topic branch” used for the pull request, and go back to initiate your next set of changes.